-The right type of vehicle for a courier to use is dependent on what they are delivering in terms of size, weight and area of the deliveries.
+The right type of vehicle for a delivery driver to use is dependent on what they are delivering in terms of size, weight and area of the deliveries.

 What should be remembered is the smaller the vehicle, which includes both its size and engine displacement, the lower the risk which translates to lower premium costs.
 This is one situation where bigger is definitely not better.

 Are there any optional covers for a courier?

 The road risk portion of hire for a courier driver insurance policy is mandated by the government.
 The minimum cover is Third Party Only, which does not protect the driver or the goods they are transporting.
-The following are areas where cover is available and could be beneficial to the courier.
+The following are areas where cover is available and could be beneficial to the self employed delivery driver.

 How can money be saved with courier driver insurance?